ljc2154/ADBS/Project1/README.txt

 The program will update the query and the user will repeat step 5 until the desired precision is reached or the query returns no relevant documents.

-d)     A clear description of the internal design of your project;
-We chose to implement the project using the Python programming language.
+d)     A clear description of the internal design of your project We chose to implement the project using the Python programming language.

 STRUCTURE OF CODE